SpectreFury/the-gopher-project/src/pages/go/the-basics/variables-and-constants.md

 ### Constants

-Constants in Go is just data that's not stored inside a variable.
-For example:
+Constants in Go are very similar to variables, well, they are just variables with one caveat.
+You cannot change it's value.
+Let's look at a constant in action.

 ```go
 package main